tytso/xfstests-bld/README.md

   The second feature the Build VM will enable is the ability to do automated bisection for bug finding, using the   git bisect feature.
 In this mode, the LTM server will be given a starting good commit, and a starting bad       commit, and a specific test to be run.
 It will then launch the Build VM, and use the git bisect feature to       find successful kernel versions to be tested, so that the first bad commit which introduced the problem can be     found."

 The gce-xfstests currently supports all major file systems on Linux (xfs, ext2/3/4, cifs, btrfs, f2fs, reiserfs, gfs2, jfs, udf, nfs, tmpfs).
 The build VM uses a Debian "Buster" 10 image.

+Reporting of test results is limited to an email summary, but can be extended to include test failures on regression/flaky tests as a stretch goal.

+Other work outside the scope of the project includes enhancing the speed of the LTM server launch, or any feature development for the closely related kvm-xfstests and the androi-xfstests.

 ** **